Transition pathways connecting crystals and quasicrystals: Models and Results

-The first step of the study is to find accurate solutions, corresponding to crystals and quasicrystals, of the Euler-Lagrange equation for the free-energy functional \cref{eqn:lp}.
+The first step of the study is to find accurate stable solutions, corresponding to crystals and quasicrystals, of the Euler--Lagrange equation for the LP free-energy functional Eq.~\ref{eqn:lp}.
 Because quasicrystals do not have periodic order, special numerical methods are needed to describe their structures accurately.
-In general, discretization methods for quasiperiodic structures include the crystalline approximant method (CAM) \cite{zhang2008efficient} and the projection method \cite{jiang2014numerical}.
-In this Letter, we adopt the CAM to approximate quasiperiodic structures in the whole space with periodic structures in a large domain with proper sizes.
+In general, discretization methods for quasiperiodic structures include the crystalline approximant method \cite{zhang2008efficient} and the projection method \cite{jiang2014numerical}.
+In this article, we adopt the crystalline approximant method to approximate quasiperiodic structures in the whole space with periodic structures in a large domain with proper sizes (\emph{Materials and Methods}).